Hackelite-team/question-sender/README.md

 CHALLENGE: The challenge that we came across when building this project is while importing smtplib module from python.
 We dealt with the problem in mail port number as it works with different port number for different regions.

-"PLEASE TURN OFF WINDOWS DEFENDER BECAUSE IT'S CURRNTLY SHOWING OUR APPLICATION AS VIRUS WHILE IT IS NOT"
+"PLEASE TURN OFF WINDOWS DEFENDER BECAUSE IT'S CURRENTLY SHOWING OUR APPLICATION AS VIRUS WHILE IT IS NOT"

 TECHNOLOGIES: This project has been built by using PYTHON PROGRAMMING language.
               The technologies used in this project are TKINTER,SMTPLIB,RANDOM from PYTHON.